-Note: Mathematical Sciences include Mathematics, Computer Science, Operational Research & Statistics (b) The candidates who are appearing in the final year examinations of the degree on the basis of which admission is sought [as mentioned above in A (a)] are also eligible to apply.
+The candidates who are appearing in the final year examination of the degree on the basis of which admission is sought are also eligible to apply.

-(B) M.Sc.
+(b) M.Sc.
 (Computer Science)

-- (a) (i) B.Sc.
-(Honours) Computer Science (10+2+3 scheme) from University of Delhi or any other University whose examination is recognized as equivalent to University of Delhi with 60% marks in aggregate - (ii) B.Sc.
-Applied Physical Sciences with Mathematics and Computer Science / B.Sc.(General) Mathematical Sciences, (10+2+3 scheme) with Mathematics and Computer Science from University of Delhi or any other University whose examination is recognized as equivalent to University of Delhi.
-Minimum Percentage required: 60% marks in the aggregate along with 60% marks in Computer Science and Mathematics separately. - (iii) Any Bachelor's Degree of University of Delhi or an equivalent examinations, with at least six papers in Computer Science and two papers in Mathematics under Semester system / at least four papers in Computer Science and one paper in Mathematics under Annual Examination System.
-Minimum Percentage required 60% marks in the aggregate, and 60% marks in Computer Science and Mathematics separately.
-(Relaxation of 5% marks for the candidates belonging to SC / ST categories for all of the three above) - (b) The candidates who are appearing in the final year examinations of the degree on the basis of which admission is sought [as mentioned above in B (a)] are also eligible to apply.
+- B.Sc.
+(Honours) Computer Science (10+2+3 scheme) from University of Delhi or any other University whose examination is recognized as equivalent to University of Delhi with 60% marks in aggregate. - (ii) B.Sc.
+Applied Physical Sciences with Mathematics and Computer Science/ B.Sc.(General) Mathematical Sciences (10+2+3 scheme) with Mathematics and Computer Science from University of Delhi or any other University whose examination is recognized as equivalent to University of Delhi.
+Minimum Percentage required 60% marks in the aggregate along with 60% marks in Computer Science and Mathematics separately. - (iii) Any Bachelor's Degree (10+2+3 scheme) of University of Delhi with at least six papers in Computer Science and two papers in Mathematics under Semester system/at least three papers in Computer Science and one paper in Mathematics under Annual Examination System; or any other University whose examination is recognized as equivalent to University of Delhi.
+Minimum Percentage required 60% marks in the aggregate, and 60% marks in Computer Science and Mathematics separately. - (iv) PGDCA from University of Delhi with at least two papers in Mathematics at under-graduate level.
+Minimum Percentage required 60% marks in PGDCA examination and 60% marks in Mathematics at under-graduate level.

+The candidates who are appearing in the final year examination of the degree on the basis of which admission is sought are also eligible to apply.